The Refugees (short story collection): "The Americans"

-Carver, a retired African-American USAF pilot during the Vietnam War, and his wife Michiko, visit their daughter Claire and her boyfriend Legaspi, a roboticist, in Quảng Trị.
+James Carver, a retired African-American USAF pilot during the Vietnam War, and his wife Michiko, visit their daughter Claire and her boyfriend Legaspi, a roboticist, in Quảng Trị.
 Carver is apathetic as he did not care much for the country during his war years which leads him to clash with Claire, a language teacher who claims she has a "Vietnamese soul."
 They argue often over ideology regarding Vietnam and their respective roles in shaping it.

 One day, Legaspi takes them to his demining facility and shows Carver and Michiko his workforce and innovations.
 When Carver comments about how the idea could be used for warfare, Claire impugns him, which causes him to walk out.
 When a monsoon strikes fifteen brief minutes later, he is drenched and later hospitalized for pneumonia.
 While resting up, he notices Claire has spent the whole day by his side.
 That night, when he needs to use the bathroom, Claire helps him and he is reminded of the times many years ago when he did the same for her.